scottdurow/power-platform-pro-dev-workshop/Labs/Lab 1 - TypeScript Webresources.md

    ```powershell
    npm run build:prod
    ```
    You can look at the `dist/ClientHooks.js` and see how the JavaScript is now optimized for production deployment.
 ## ✅ Deploying to Power Apps

 Now we can build our Web Resource, we must deploy and register it as a form script.

 1. Open **make.powerapps.com** and select your developer environment.
-1. Open the **Scottish Summit Developer Workshop** solution.
+1. Open the **Power Platform Pro Developer Workshop** solution.
 1. Navigate to **Web resources** -> **Listings Admin App Client Hooks Scripts**
 1. Select **Upload** a file, and locate the `dist/ClientHooks.js` file you built.
 1. Select **Save**.